 3. An arc should form, almost immediately after the pre-flow cycle is completed.
-If an arc does not start after the pre-flow interval, and the HF is creating a spark, then check the work clamp contact with the work piece and then move the tungsten closer to the work.
+HF arc initiation will be delayed by the amount of pre-flow time used.
+If arc does not start after the pre-flow interval, and the HF is creating a spark, then check the work clamp contact with the work piece and then move the tungsten closer to the work.
 Repeat steps 1 and 2.